Tag: May

 The shape of these courgettes fascinates me and how they grow on the courgette plant.
 One of the best things about growing your own vegetables is the wide variety of shapes and different varieties you can grow yourself and not find in the shops.
 Why grow normal courgettes, when you can grow ball courgettes?
 A…

-Late May Update – Vegetable Growing Progress
+Early May Updates – Vegetable Growing Progress